 03 | CROSS THE ROADS AT NIGHT MARKET

 It was the best of times, it was the worst of times.
-Mid-autumn festival is one of those time, which allows me to visit the busy night market, but got stucked in the crowd at the same time.
-Everyone on the street has an ice cream in their hand, so I also got one like a local.
+Mid-autumn festival is one of those time, which allows me to visit the busy night market, but got stuck in the crowd at the same time.
+Everyone on the street has ice cream in their hand, so I also got one like a local.
 The mint favour tastes a bit like toothpaste, but it was really fantastic at a hot and humid night.
-The most challenging thing in Hanoi is to cross the road, which is full of motorcycle.
-Red light or green light didn’t mean anything as people will get punished to follow the rules!
-So with my body to block the cars, courage is required to cross the road everytime with wheels right in front of and behind of me.
-Still can’t believe how did I made it.
-Thanks god.
+The most challenging thing in Hanoi is to cross the road, which is full of motorcycles.
+Red light or green light doesn’t mean anything as people will get punished to follow the rules!
+So with my body to block the cars, courage is required to cross the road every time with wheels right in front of and behind of me.
+Still can’t believe how did I make it.
+Thank god.

 04 | JUST KEEP EATING

-Depending if you are a risk taker, like me, there are many things to try and eat on the street.
-Best thing to travel with a local is knowing how to order local food.
-I tried very hard to remember the name of what I ate, but just can’t remember the Vietnamese name.
+Depending on if you are a risk-taker, like me, there are many things to try and eat on the street.
+The best thing to travel with a local is knowing how to order local food.
+I tried very hard to remember the name of what I ate but just can’t remember the Vietnamese name.
 The language sounds like a song to me, with up and down lyrics, but I still don’t understand a single word what people said.
-Luckily, my carmera ate before me, so if you could recongize the name of these food, leave a comment below.
+Luckily, my camera ate before me, so if you could recognize the name of this food, leave a comment below.

 05 | DRINK EGG COFFEE